aymane28/aymane28/README.md

 - I also use Docker
 - In addition I have some basics in Java
 - 🔭 I love learning new stuff.
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning Symfony
 - 👯 I’m looking to collaborate on PHP projects
-- 📫 How to reach me: afdari@et.esiea.fr
+- 📫 How to reach me: aymanedhj7@gmail.com

 <!--
 **aymane28/aymane28** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.